tiagoemerick/missedcallnotification/README.md

 missedcallnotification
 ======================

-Recieve a missed call notification in you mail or another phone number by sms
+Recieve a missed call notification in you mail or another phone by sms